 Please send comments or questions via email to Jon@mauihawaii.org.
 Please include the word Maui in the subject line of your email, so I can separate your email from the junk and spam emails.

 NOTE: This Printable Guide contains only a fraction of the information available on the website mauihawaii.org.
 See that complete website for many more pages of facts and reviews and photos of many more Maui hotels, condos, restaurants, sights, and activities.
-For the most up-to-date information about Maui, subscribe to our free email Maui Newsletter, using the blue box adjacent to the menu on any page of the Maui website at www.mauihawaii.org.
+For the most up-to-date information about Maui, subscribe to our free email Maui Newsletter, using the blue box near the bottom of the page, or adjacent to the menu, on any page of the Maui website at www.mauihawaii.org.
 You can also get up-to-date information about Maui by Liking our Facebook page at www.facebook.com/jonmaui.

 If you are planning on getting married on Maui, you can get the information you will need from these sources: